Academic Catalog

 NAS 421 Ochethi Sakowin Social & Kinship Systems (3 credits)

-This course will provide a detailed analysis of the social and kinship systems of the Ochethi Sakowin people, including the organization and structure of the thiyospaye and thiwahe units, appropriate use of kinship terms and their associated behaviors, the values and moral philosophies of the social system, and the expectations for proper roles of males and females within traditional Ochethi Sakowin society.
+This course will provide a detailed analysis of the social and kinship systems of the Ochethi Sakowin people, including the organization and structure of the thiyospaye and thiwahe units, appropriate use of kinship terms and their associated behaviors, the values and moral philosophies of the social system, and the roles of males and females within traditional Ochethi Sakowin society.

 NAS 431 History of Traditional Ochethi Sakowin Leadership & the Ithanchan (3 credits)